Kaalbela

-Kaalbela (কালবেলা Calcutta My Love) is a 2009 Bengali film directed by Goutam Ghose.
+Kaalbela is a 2009 Bengali film directed by Goutam Ghose.
 The film stars Parambrata Chatterjee, Paoli Dam, Soumitra Chatterjee and Santu Mukherjee.

 This film is set against the background of the Naxalite movement.
 Based on a 1980s novel by Samaresh Majumdar, the film sets itself up, quite self-consciously, within a certain tradition of films, namely radical political Bengali cinema of the 1970s and 1980s.
 It thus establishes an intertextuality and a certain connection with them.
 By situating itself and the story it has to tell, within this matrix of the 1970s radical Bengali cinema, Ghose anchors the film squarely within that time.
 The mood and the events certainly, but even the way black and white shots are used, underlines a somewhat documentary – and thus temporally limited – way these sequences are put to use.
 The film received a mixed response at the Indian box office.

 Plot

 Animesh Mitra is simpleton who arrives at Calcutta from Jalpaiguri, during hostile times (1967), to study at the Scottish Church College.
 He is scheduled to take refuge at the residence of his father's friend Mr. Debabrata, but he accidentally gets shot in the limb and ends up at the Calcutta Medical College.
 Eventually things move on and Animesh develops a deep friendship with Debabrata's daughter Neela.
 He takes admission in the B.A classes of Scottish Church College on Bengali Literature and ultimately becomes intertwined with the unresting times of the youth intellect.